AmadeusITGroup/GraphDash/README.md

 Family metadata
 ---------------

-You may put a `.FAMILIES.txt` file at the root of the graph directory.
+You may put a `.FAMILIES.yaml` file at the root of the graph directory.
 This file may contain metadata for families.
 It should be a YAML list:

 ```yaml